Sephardic Jews: Western Sephardim

 Due to the presence of the Spanish and Portuguese Inquisition in the Iberian American territories, initially, converso immigration was barred throughout much of Ibero-America.
 Because of this, very few converso immigrants in Iberian American colonies ever reverted to Judaism.
-Of those conversos in the New World who did return to Judaism, it was principally those who had come via an initial respite of refuge in the Netherlands or who were settling the New World Dutch colonies such as Curaçao and the area then known as New Holland (also called Dutch Brazil).
-Dutch Brazil was the northern portion of the colony of Brazil ruled by the Dutch for under a quarter of a century before it also fell to the Portuguese who ruled the remainder of Brazil.
-Jews who had only recently reverted in Dutch Brazil then again had to flee to other Dutch-ruled colonies in the Americas, including joining brethren in Curaçao, but also migrating to New Amsterdam, in what is today Lower Manhattan in New York City.
+Of those conversos in the New World who did return to Judaism, it was principally those who had come via an initial respite of refuge in the Netherlands or who were settling the New World Dutch colonies such as Curaçao and the area then known as New Holland, also called Dutch Brazil.
+Dutch Brazil was the northern portion of the colony of Brazil ruled by the Dutch for under a quarter of a century, before it also fell to the Portuguese armed forces that ruled the remainder of Brazil.
+Jews who had only recently reverted to Judaism in Dutch Brazil then again had to flee to other Dutch-ruled colonies in the Americas, including joining brethren in Curaçao, but also migrating to New Amsterdam, in what is today Lower Manhattan in New York City.

-The oldest congregations in the non-Iberian colonial possessions in the Americas were founded by Western Sephardim, many who arrived in the then Dutch-ruled New Amsterdam, with their synagogues being in the tradition of "Spanish and Portuguese Jews".
+The oldest congregations in the non-Iberian colonial possessions in the Americas were founded by Western Sephardim, who arrived in the then Dutch-ruled New Amsterdam, with their synagogues being established in the tradition of "Spanish and Portuguese Jews".
+This is why the Portuguese Synagogue of Amsterdam, referred to as the Esnoga, is considered the "mother synagogue" of all the Western Sephardic temples in the New World.

-In the United States in particular, Congregation Shearith Israel, established in 1654, in what is now New York City, is the oldest Jewish congregation in the United States.
+In the United States in particular, Congregation Shearith Israel, established in 1654 in what is now New York City, is the oldest Jewish congregation in the United States.
 Its present building dates from 1897.
 Congregation Jeshuat Israel in Newport, Rhode Island, is dated to sometime after the arrival of Western Sephardim there in 1658 and prior to the 1677 purchase of a communal cemetery, now known as Touro Cemetery.
 See also List of the oldest synagogues in the United States.

-The intermittent period of residence in Portugal (after the initial fleeing from Spain) for the ancestors of many Western Sephardim (whether Old World or New World) is a reason why the surnames of many Western Sephardim tend to be Portuguese variations of common Spanish surnames, though some are still Spanish.
+For the ancestors of many Western Sephardim —whether Old World or New World—, the intermittent period of residence in Portugal after the expulsion from Spain, as well as the fear of being singled out as Spaniards in the Dutch rebel provinces, are among the reasons why the Christian surnames of many Sephardic families tend to be Portuguese variations of common Spanish surnames, although some are still Spanish in spelling.
+Such is the case of the Portuguese variations of some Spanish patronymic surnames, in which the Portuguese -es suffix was substituted for the original Spanish suffix -ez.
+For instance, "Gomes de Castro" or "Lopes da Costa", whereas the original Spanish family names are written "Gómez" and "López".

-Among a few notable figures with roots in Western Sephardim are the current president of Venezuela, Nicolás Maduro, and former Associate Justice of the Supreme Court of the United States, Benjamin N. Cardozo.
+Among a few notable figures with roots in Western Sephardim are former Associate Justice of the Supreme Court of the United States, Benjamin N. Cardozo, and the captured president of Venezuela, Nicolás Maduro.
 Both descend from Western Sephardim who left Portugal for the Netherlands, and in the case of Maduro, from the Netherlands to Curaçao, and ultimately Venezuela.